 A grade of "C" or better is required for all prerequisites listed for ESC courses required for EVEG majors.

 The West Texas A&M University Environmental Engineering Program has the following objectives.
 During the first few years after graduation, engineers from the program will:

-- Be able to formulate and solve complex practical and theoretical engineering problems, while at the same time understanding business objectives and appreciating the social, economic and ethical issues encountered in a modern global society;
+- Use engineering theory and experience to develop practical solutions for engineering applications that further the business objectives of the company while at the same time understand business objectives and appreciate the social, economic and ethical issues encountered in a modern global society;

-- Think critically and creatively, work effectively on interdisciplinary teams, and communicate clearly in both technical and non-technical forums;
+- Demonstrate advanced critical thinking and creativity on engineering projects, begin to take leadership roles on interdisciplinary teams, and communicate clearly in both technical and non-technical forums;

 - Be professionally employed, serving the rapidly changing needs of industry or governmental organizations regionally or throughout the state and nation; and

-- Continue to grow professionally through activities such as pursuing formal graduate study, research or continuing education; achieving professional licensure; and participating in professional societies.
+- Continue to grow professionally through activities such as pursuing formal graduate study, research or continuing education; achieving professional licensure; and participating in technical societies.

 Admission Requirements for Pre-Engineering and Environmental Engineering

 All environmental engineering student must meet WTAMU admission standards as outlined in this catalog.
 Upon admission to the University, all students would be eligible to engage in and complete the first two years of the Engineering Program.
 In the semester during which the student would complete the pre-environmental engineering sequence (cited below), the student may petition for admittance into the Environmental Engineering Program.
 Every student enrolled in environmental engineering courses must first be admitted into the Environmental Engineering Program or receive special permission from the program director.

 Criteria for Admission into the Mechanical Engineering Program

 Completion of the pre-environmental engineering sequence with a GPA of at least 2.75